23ft/esp32-micropython-examples/README.md

 # Work Micropython ESP32

-This repositry contain files abaout work in Micropython with ESP32.
+This repositry contain files about work in Micropython with ESP32.